yazz/VisualJS/README.md

-### What is the extension for all Visual Javascript apps?
+## FAQ - Getting involved yourself

-The extension is ".vjs" but you can also use the ".js" extension for loading some simple Javascript apps
+### I want to write libraries for Visual Javascript - how can I take part in the Visual Javascript community/ecosystem?

-<br/><br/><br/>
+We will be releasing our dev guidelines soon

-## Join our Slack group
+### Is there a community that I can join to find out more? - yes, join our Slack group at
 https://visualjavascript.slack.com